My Thoughts on Design Thinking

 My Thoughts on Creative Direction

-I like to characterize my creative direction style as inquisitive.
-When there is a difference in opinion the I try to come with questions rather than discounting the validity of the other opinion.
+If you were to ask me what my leadership style was, I’d have to say I am curious.
+When a difference in opinion arises, I default to questions rather than asserting my point of view.
 I’ve found this to be quite valuable in my creative direction.
 When I ask an individual or my team why they made a decision it gives me the opportunity to listen and allow them to be heard.
-From there it’s easy to guide the conversation to more of a discussion and allow everyone to arrive to the best resolution together.
+I am human and sometimes I can be wrong.
+I love the opportunity to learn and view problems from a new lense.
+From there it’s easy to guide the conversation to more of a discussion and allow everyone to arrive at the best resolution together.

 I believe it’s important as a creative leader to inspire and create an environment where everyone has an equal voice in the room.
-It promotes collaboration and respect amongst the team.
-When you have the respect of the team, it’s much easier to make the tough decisions.
+Sometimes being heard can mean all the difference to an employee’s happiness in the organization.
+It promotes collaboration and respect among the team.
+When you have the respect of the team, it’s much easier to make the tough decisions less abrasive to the receiving party.